not-navyblue/SuperCiv/Changelist.md

 #### Unique Unit: Chi-Ko-Nu
 - [=] Replaces Crossbowman
 - [++] Cost: 100 in SuperCiv vs. 120 in vanilla & base unit
-- [+] Range Strength: 18 in SuperCiv & base unit vs. 14 in vanilla
+- [+] Range Strength: 20 in SuperCiv vs. 18 base unit vs. 14 in vanilla
 - [++] Gains the Logistics and **Great Generals I** promotion for free

 ### Denmark